dea1j/Employee-Table/README.md

 # Employee-List
-A CRUD Operation table to save ur employees in a mongodb table Used express handle-bar as the template engine
+A CRUD table to save ur employees data
+Used express handle-bar as the template engine